MichaelBurak/Terraform-AWS-Docker-Jupyterlab-Starter/README.md

 - Create a key pair using ssh keygen by the name of "key" (or change the _aws_key_pair_ argument _public_key_'s file name resource accordingly, I may change this to a variable going forward.)
 I am looking into automating this creation and use.
 - Run `terraform init` --> `terraform fmt` --> `terraform validate` --> `terraform plan` --> `terraform apply` to create/modify the resources, and `terraform destroy` the resources in state.
-- To access JupyterLab, use the output ec2 public dns at `:8888/lab?token=easy`
+- To access JupyterLab, use the output ec2 public dns at `:8888/lab?token={terraform output jupyter-lab-token}`

 ## TO DO:

 - IAM role for this project only assumed via.
 STS?
 (Not sure if necessary.)
 - Move ephemeral port opening to NACL.
-- Use salted hash password for entry instead of insecure token, or at least pass the token string in as input to tf, figure out SSL and certificates.
-This could be done with terraform outputs though?
+- Solve issue with templatefile wanting to introspect all variables in startup.sh
 - SSH keygen automation for setup?
 - Install boto on create for JupyterLab
 - Allow S3 access to S3 bucket for working on files with Boto in Jupyter